NRSrivastava/github-activity-tracker/README.md

 ###### Copy all the public files in your root folder.
 ###### And all other files one dir above.
 ###### Run index.html on your localhost and enjoy

+## The above file do not include my github app key, generate your own and continue